-Alongside our state-of-the-art technologies, our team of CRISPR experts have the skills and technology to make your project a success.
+Alongside our screening capabilities, our team of CRISPR experts have the skills and technology to make your project a success.

-The CRUK-AZ Functional Genomics Centre has capabilities to run CRISPR screens from initial design and cell-line selection, Cas9 cell line generation, to bioinformatic analysis and interpretation of the screen data results.
+The Functional Genomics Centre has capabilities to run CRISPR screening projects providing support from initial design and cell-line selection, Cas9 cell line generation, to bioinformatic analysis and interpretation of the screen data results.

 Our unique laboratory democratises access to the latest cutting-edge research tools and expertise for the thousands of scientists and clinicians funded by CRUK.